Securrency-OSS/mirai/docs/docs/basics/mirai-navigattion.md

 class MiraiAction with _$MiraiAction {
   factory MiraiAction({
     ...
-    NavigationType? navigationType, // defines the tyoe of navigation NavigationStyle? navigationStyle, // defines the style of navigation ...
+    NavigationType? navigationType, // defines the type of navigation NavigationStyle? navigationStyle, // defines the style of navigation ...
   }) = _MiraiAction;